-“Yeah, I'm fine”, he managed to say, obviously not fine.
-I started to walk away, but something made me stop and ask again what was going on and if there was anything I could do to help.
+“Yeah, I'm fine,” he managed to say, obviously not fine.
+I started to walk away, but something made me stop and ask again what was going on and if I could do anything to help.

 I wasn't quite sure what to say.
 I don't know what I expected, but this was not it.
 I put my hand on his shoulder and just stood there for a moment, thinking of my own daughters and quietly grieving with this father who had just lost so much.

 He went on, “I'm trying to stay strong, my other children need me, but I don't know if I can.”